andreasjordan/PowerShell-for-DBAs/MySQL/README.md

 https://www.devart.com/dotconnect/mysql/

 This free version might also be an option, but is for Windows only.
-See my install script [Client.ps1](Client.ps1) in this folder for details on how to run an unattended installation.
-See [Connect-MyInstance_Devart.ps1](Connect-MyInstance_Devart.ps1) and [Invoke-MyQuery_Devart.ps1](Invoke-MyQuery_Devart.ps1) on how to use this client.
+You will find further details in the 2023-01 release of this repository.

 ## Create an environment variable with the location of the dll